oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 They come often from discussions at the [OpenICC](/wiki/OpenICC "wikilink") email list.
 It is a good place to annotate, suggest, or ask.
 Writing here is better than forget elsewhere.
+The assigment of items to a person does not mean there happens currently work.
+So offering help is better than waiting with a item of interesst.

 ### Devices